puzzle/ansible-training/hugo/content/labs/01.0/_index.en.md

 ### Task 1

-1. Install all packages needed to use ansible on the controller.
+- Install all packages needed to use ansible on the controller.

 {{% notice tip %}}
-  Use `sudo -s` to elevate your privilege to that of `root`.
-The `-s` parameter keeps you in your current working directory.
+  Use `sudo` to elevate your privilege to that of `root`.
+Be sure to only use root priviledges for installing the packages, you should do the rest of the lab as user anisble.
 {{% /notice %}}

-2. Test if you can connect to the nodes from your controller using SSH.
-Use their public IPs you received from your instructor
+- Test if you can connect to the nodes from your controller using SSH.
+Use their public IPs.

-3. Make sure python is installed on your nodes before continuing with the lab.
+- Make sure python is installed on your nodes before continuing with the lab.

 ### Task 2

-1. Create a SSH-keypair for the `ansible` user on the `controller`.
+- Create a SSH-keypair for the `ansible` user on the `controller`.

-2. Enable SSH-key login for the `ansible` user on all nodes and the controller by distributing the SSH-public key.
+- Enable SSH-key login for the `ansible` user on all nodes and the controller by distributing the SSH-public key.

-3. Test the login on the nodes.
+- Test the login on the nodes.

 ### Task 3